digital-asset/daml/infra/macos/1-create-box/README.md

 brew cask install vagrant
 ```

-These instructions have been tested with 2.2.9.
+These instructions have been tested with 2.3.4.

-## Hypervisor Selection

-We provide two options for the hypervisor: VirtualBox (open-source) and VMWare Fusion (commercial license).
-This
-resulted from our testing on large Mac Mini nodes (6 Core, 64Gb, 500Gb drives) where we found VirtualBox to be
-less stable when attempting to use > 6 virtual cores or 32Gb or more of memory.
-The Guest OS would hang on boot, or
-experience slow processing or network to the extent that it became unusable.

-## VMWare Fusion
+## VMware Fusion

 Purchase a license for

 * [VMware Fusion Pro 11.5.3](http://www.vmware.com/products/fusion.html)
 * [Vagrant VMware Desktop Provider 2.0.3](https://www.vagrantup.com/vmware/)

 Download the installer packages for this software.
-Install VMWare Fusion per vendor instructions and accept
+Install VMware Fusion per vendor instructions and accept
 the security settings in Catalina.

 In a Terminal, ensure you have vagrant 2.2.9 and upgrade if necessary or you will receive error from vagrant plugin